 The Manufacturers Association of Central New York

 MACNY currently sponsors seven of the most desired trades in Central New York.
 They work closely with the New York State Department of Labor in order to place skilled apprentices with small and medium businesses.
-Doing so helps bolster the manufacturing industry, which is currently experiencing a skills gap that, if continued to be ignored, can lead to over 2 million jobs going unfulfilled in the next 10 years.
+Doing so helps bolster the manufacturing industry, which is currently experiencing a skills gap.

 This program not only gives young people an opportunity to get involved in the manufacturing industry, but also provides local companies with hardworking individuals who are willing to learn.